 Spectacular Labradorite Polished Stone

 Large and chunky polished labradorite stone.
-With the tiniest amount of light fascinating iridescence is immediately visible.
+With the tiniest amount of light, fascinating iridescence becomes immediately visible.
 This stone is also very slightly translucent.

 The bottom edge is a little rough in places and there's a two centimetre chip that can mainly be seen when it's upside down.
 It can just about be seen in our third photo.

-Labradorite is a variety of feldspar.
-The iridescence also known as labradorescence is caused as light reflects off crystals beneath the surface of the stone.
-The colours that can be seen are the reflection of light.
+Labradorite is a variety of the mineral feldspar.
+The iridescence, also known as labradorescence and schiller, is caused as light reflects off crystals beneath the stone's surface.
+The colours we see are the reflection of light.

 Take a look at our instagram page to see this labradorite being moved around.